-It allows you to earn points on purchases you would already be making for NO additional cost.
-And sometimes you can score a bank of points just for a cheap subscription to a newspaper, website or email!
+The portal allows you to earn points on purchases you would already be making for NO additional cost.
+Sometimes you might score a boatload of points for a cheap subscription to a newspaper, website or email!

 Here is a list, updated weekly, of the top points-earning opportunities on the portal.